Information about Arachnids

 Pseudoscorpiones (pseudoscorpions)

-A few species (like the neotropical Cordylochernes scorpiodes) have been found to display an interesting ‘hitchhiking’ behavior, grasping onto other larger arthropods (like harlequin beetles) and catching a ride for free.
+A few species (such as the neotropical Cordylochernes scorpiodes) have been found to display an interesting ‘hitchhiking’ behavior, grasping onto other larger arthropods (such as harlequin beetles) and catching a ride for free.
 It has been suggested that this behavior, called phoresy, may enable individuals to move easily into new areas of habitat (Zeh and Zeh 1992).
-Another species (Paratemoides elongatus) displays some degree of sociality, showing cooperative predation and together constructing communal molting nests.
+Another species (Paratemnoides elongatus) displays some degree of sociality, showing cooperative predation and construction of communal molting nests (Zeh and Zeh 1990).

 Chamberlin, J.C.
 1931.
 The arachnid order Chelonethida.
 Stanford University Publication of Biological Science 7: 1-284.